slowkow/ggrepel/vignettes/ggrepel.md

 ### Do not repel labels from data points

-Set `point.padding = NA` to prevent label repulsion away from data points.
+Set `point.size = NA` to prevent label repulsion away from data points.

 Now labels move away from each other and away from the edges of the plot.